Dealing with your mortgage arrears

 If you have some money to spare each month, you may be able to pay back what you owe by making extra payments on top of your usual monthly mortgage payments but you should negotiate with the lender in case this is not acceptable to it.

 Think seriously about whether it's possible to increase the money you've got coming in or make cutbacks on your spending.
+You can use our budgeting tool to identify areas to increase income and reduce spending.

 For example can you: